 James Nachtwey

-James Nachtwey receives the Heinz Award in the Arts and Humanities for his remarkable ability to use his camera to capture the resiliency, strength and faith of humanity in the face of conflict.
+James Nachtwey received the 12th Heinz Award in the Arts and Humanities category for his remarkable ability to use his camera to capture the resiliency, strength and faith of humanity in the face of conflict.

 A globe-trotting photographer, Mr. Nachtwey's disquieting yet honest images of war and strife have captured the human anguish wrought by conflicts around the world for more than a quarter century.
 His heartrending perspective on personal drama has enriched understanding of humanity in all its dimensions and, as with any artist, has challenged audiences to confront many unsettling yet essential truths.